labeattie/lucasbeattiedotcom/_posts/2023-04-04-why-i-made-this-website.md

 For an example, I know my super detailed, math-heavy posts on drilled shaft capacities aren't going to attract a lot of readers.
 Of course it's nice as an extended resume piece, but more than that, if anyone IS interested in these articles, and then contacts me about them, I know they're interested in that same niche topic.
 They are likely an excellent person for me to know.

 These articles have already led to some interesting connections, and have done so far more quickly than I would've expected.
-I've met a couple of other civil engineers interested in Excel VBA, connected with old friends and acquaintances whose careers have turned in directions very interesting to me, and have even connected with a few personal finance creators with similar interests to me.
+I've met a couple of other civil engineers interested in Excel VBA, connected with old friends and acquaintances whose careers have turned in directions very interesting to me, and have even connected with a few personal finance creators with interests similar to mine.
 These little serendipitous incidents constantly remind me this website was a great idea and is already paying off.

 ## A Place to Put Cool Stuff
 ![dog](/assets/cool dog.jpg){: width="450" }